-Christmas really is the most wonderful time of the year.
+Christmas really is the most wonderful time of the year, and summer in Australia is a glorious time to explore.
 Time off from the daily grind, weeks spent with friends and family, hot summer days and balmy nights.
 Throw in a sunkissed glow, lazy afternoons on the beach and a few cold bevvies and you’ve got the recipe for the perfect Christmas season.
 What more could you want?

-Well, how about a long-awaited (or impulsive) road trip to relish all of the above and more?
+Well, how about a long-awaited road trip in Australia this summer to relish all of the above and more?
+Or perhaps simply an impulsive one?
 You can do all of this while seeing the immense array of sights our incredible country has to offer.

 That’s why we’ve put together a list of ultimate Christmas getaways in Australia designed to suit not just those who only have the standard public holidays off and a few days to spare but those who have luckily cashed in that annual leave for more time to roam.